Crafted for Small Business Managers, Marketing Newbies and Small Business Owners

 The right content though is authentic, and if it does a good job of answering the question, it can sell without being pushy.

-Creating content for business can be daunting job esp. if you don’t know where to start.
+Creating content for your blog can be daunting task esp if you don’t know what to write about.

 Content marketing is also authoritative.
 It allows people and brands to establish themselves as authorities on particular topics.
 A carpet cleaning company might use content marketing to publish articles on the best methods for removing stains.
 They may even add videos to their articles, helping to demonstrate how their method works.
 It can be a completely unbiased approach as well, but the fact they’re sharing industry-specific information makes them appear authoritative.